-It's one of nature's greatest wonders -- and, a perfect representation of the Meriatrics mission.
+It's one of nature's greatest wonders -- and a perfect symbol for Meriatrics.

 The sunflower is more than just beautiful and uplifting; its history, purpose and meaning are truly amazing.
 Known as the happiest of all flowers, the sunflower is said to symbolize health and vitality by attracting light into our lives.